Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 > TIPS FOR BEGINNERS:
 >
 > If you don't understand CSS, don't worry!
 After you finish the above steps, you would be ready to edit the values.
-And the word "value" is mean the text where between the `:` and `;`.
+And the word "value" is mean the text between the `:` and `;`.
 For example, `--usp-remoods-hue: 213deg !important;` and `--usp-base-font-size: 14px !important;`.
 As you will see the `213deg !important` and `14px !important`.
 Ya right!
 They are the values!
 Please don't edit the `!important` keyword, and only edit the value in front of it.
-After that, you can close those files, then, quit and restart Joplin, and it's done!
+After that, you can close those files, then, quit and restart Joplin, and you will see it works!
 >
-> One more remind, you can leave me a message when you getting stuck in any problems of ReMoods: https://discourse.joplinapp.org/t/plugin-remoods-theme/27547
+> One more reminder, it's welcome to leave me a message when you are running into any problems with this getting started guide: https://discourse.joplinapp.org/t/plugin-remoods-theme/27547

 [:arrow_up:Back](#table-of-contents)